go-gitea/gitea/docs/content/doc/packages/rubygems.en-us.md

 ## Configuring the package registry

-To register the project’s package registry edit the `~/.gem/credentials` file and add:
+To register the package registry edit the `~/.gem/credentials` file and add:

 ```ini
 ---